Iran says it will destroy any aggressor

 Amirali Hajizadeh, who heads the Revolutionary Guards’ aerospace branch, said any attacks on Iran would receive “a crushing response”, the official news agency IRNA reported.

-Hajizadeh was speaking at a public exposition called “Hunting Vultures” where remains of drones downed in Iran and the Iranian air defense system which shot down a U.S. military drone in June were displayed.
+Hajizadeh was speaking at a public exposition called “Hunting Vultures”, where remains of drones downed in Iran and the Iranian air defense system which shot down a U.S. military drone in June were displayed.

 The exposition is part of annual events commemorating the start of the 1980-88 war with Iraq, which also includes air and naval displays in the Gulf and military parades on Sunday.

-Iran’s foreign minister earlier denounced renewed U.S. sanctions against its central bank following the Saudi attacks as an attempt to deny ordinary Iranians access to food and medicine, and said the move was a sign of U.S. desperation.
+Iran’s foreign minister meanwhile denounced renewed U.S. sanctions against its central bank following the Saudi attacks as an attempt to deny ordinary Iranians access to food and medicine, and said the move was a sign of U.S. desperation.

-The United States on Friday imposed more sanctions on Iran, some aimed at its central bank and sovereign wealth fund.
+The United States on Friday imposed more sanctions, targeting the Central Bank of Iran, which was already under U.S. sanctions, the National Development Fund of Iran - the country’s sovereign wealth fund - and an Iranian company that U.S. officials say is used to conceal financial transfers for Iranian military purchases.

 “This is a sign of U.S. desperation ...
 When they repeatedly sanction the same institution, this means their attempt at bringing the Iranian nation to its knees under ‘maximum pressure’ has failed,” Foreign Minister Mohammad Javad Zarif told reporters in remarks shown on state television.